Romita Ray (Kapoor)

 Empire and Cultural Change: Visual Arts, Film, and Architecture.
 4 volumes.
 Co-edited with Jos Hackforth-Jones, London: Routledge, under contract and forthcoming 2020

-From Two Leaves and a Bud: Visualizing Tea in Colonial and Modern India (working title) Manuscript in progress
+Leafy Wonders: Art, Aesthetics, and the Science of Tea in Colonial and Modern India (working title) Manuscript in progress

 Journal Articles and Book Chapters